 Many Americans want to buy a home but have concerns about their ability to qualify for a mortgage.
 Are you worried that your credit score might prevent you from getting a home loan?
-Or that you won't be able to save up enough for a 20% down payment?
+Or that you won't be able to save up enough for a down payment, which can be as high as 20% for some loan types?
 An FHA loan might be your solution.
 Since 1934, the Federal Housing Administration (FHA) has been working to make homeownership more accessible through the FHA loan program.[1]

 In this article, you’ll learn all about FHA loans, including: